-Atlas is a new tuition-free public charter school that opened in the fall of 2021 for curious, creative, and compassionate kids.
+Atlas is a new tuition-free public charter school that opened in the Fall of 2021 for curious, creative, and compassionate kids.
 We instill a love of learning while empowering our kids to build a healthy future for themselves, our community, and the world.
 Atlas is growing smart!
-This year we serve only kindergarten and first grade students and will add a grade each year until we are a K-5 elementary school.
-We are currently enrolling kindergarten, first, and second-grade students for the 2022-2023 school year.
+This year we will serve only kindergarten, first, and second grade students and will add a grade each year until we are a K-5 elementary school.
+We are currently enrolling kindergarten through third grade students for the 2023-2024 school year.

 What is a charter school?

 Atlas is an open-enrollment charter school in St. Louis.
 Charter schools are:

 - Tuition-free and part of the free public school system